saeehatwalne/district-crosswalks/README.md

 ## License

-Code: MIT.
-Data files: CC BY 4.0 (consistent with SHRUG's license).
-Please cite this repository and the SHRUG paper above if you use these files.
+Please cite this repository and the SHRUG if you use these files.